rlaphoenix/nton/README.md

 A forwarder lets you open Homebrew files from your SD card through the Nintendo Switch Home Screen instead of the Homebrew Launcher.

+> [!TIP]
+> Want to generate NSP forwarders directly on your Switch via Homebrew?
+Check out [TooTallNate's switch-nsp-forwarder](https://github.com/TooTallNate/switch-nsp-forwarder)!

 <img src="https://user-images.githubusercontent.com/17136956/206882948-4f05cace-16a3-4300-9047-8cba33106a64.jpg" style="width:505px" />

+> [!CAUTION]
+> Installing NSP files, like NRO to NSP forwarders, can result in your console getting banned as they do not contain valid signatures verified by Nintendo.
+> This applies to all forms of NRO to NSP forwarders, including homebrew and web versions.
+We do not possess Nintendo's private key to generate valid signatures.
+> NSP forwarders are only safe if used on an emuMMC with all Nintendo servers blocked with [DNS.mitm](https://github.com/Atmosphere-NX/Atmosphere/blob/master/docs/features/dns_mitm.md).
+> Do not install them on sysMMC (system eMMC/NAND).
+Do not use 90DNS or any manual DNS server approach.
+DNS.mitm is a much safer and faster approach.
+> To run NSP forwarders you need to make further modifications to the boot process and your system.
+I do not support Piracy on any Nintendo device therefore support on that is not provided.

 ## Features